 To exit the documentation preview, close the Preview panel.
 You can open it again at any point.

-Context-aware help for OpenAPI authoring
+Interactive forms and context-aware help for OpenAPI authoring

 To help you write valid, specification-compliant API definitions, the Redocly OpenAPI VS Code extension provides dynamic descriptions of OpenAPI features in the cursor context panel.